Commerce Exam > Commerce Notes > Economics Class 12 > NCERT Solutions - Rural Development

 • Farmers are vulnerable to defective weighing techniques and misappropriation of accounts.

 • Farmers are often ill-informed about market prices and market conditions.
-Being ignorant, farmers are forced to sell their product at lower prices.
+Being ignorant, farmers are forced to sell their products at lower prices.

-• The farmers lack access to proper storage facilities to store their produce for future sell at better prices.
+• The farmers lack access to proper storage facilities to store their produce for future sale at better prices.

-• The farmers cannot avail agricultural credit, leading to their exploitation by the moneylenders and mahajans.
+• The farmers cannot avail of agricultural credit, leading to their exploitation by the moneylenders and mahajans.

 Q9: What are the alternative channels available for agricultural marketing?
 Give some examples.

-Ans: The small and marginal farmers, selling their product through the middlemen, were exploited by these middlemen.
-The farmers were not given appropriate price for their product.
+Ans: The small and marginal farmers, selling their products through the middlemen, were exploited by these middlemen.
+The farmers were not given appropriate prices for their products.
 In this context; there arose a need for an alternative marketing channel.
-Under this channel, the farmers can sell their product directly to the consumers that would fetch them comparatively higher price, thereby, attractive profits.
+Under this channel, the farmers can sell their product directly to the consumers which would fetch them comparatively higher prices, thereby, attractive profits.
 Some of the examples of alternative agricultural marketing are Apni Mandi in states like Punjab, Haryana and Rajasthan, Hadaspar Mandi in Pune, Rythu Bazars in Andhra Pradesh, Uzhavar Sandies in Tamil Nadu.
 Another alternative channel for agricultural marketing is the contract of direct sales between the farmers and the national and international companies.
 These companies offer advance payments to the farmers for supplying products at pre-determined rates.
-These alternative agricultural channels raise farmer’s income and simultaneously reduce price risk for the small and marginal farmers.
+These alternative agricultural channels raise farmer’s income and simultaneously reduce price risk for small and marginal farmers.

 Q10: Distinguish between ‘Green Revolution’ and ‘Golden Revolution’